Docs / Integrations

 Setup

-Add the following to your Claude Code MCP configuration (typically in ~/.claude/claude_desktop_config.json or your project's .mcp.json):
+Add the following to your Claude Code MCP configuration (typically in ~/.claude/settings.json or your project's .mcp.json):

 {